unchartedsoftware/kruda/README.md

 ### Debugging
 Unfortunately many error checks must be disabled for the sake of performance, `if` statements are very expensive!
-You can re-enable them by changing the flad `DEBUG` in the `webpack.config.js` file:
+You can re-enable them by changing the flag `DEBUG` in the `webpack.config.js` file:
 ```
 {
     test: /\.js$/,